So you just love email, right?

 The problem with using your inbox as a task list is that multiple random emails at 100 words each make for a terribly confusing task list.
 It’s mud, or better yet, quicksand.

-There’s no prioritization, no due date, nothing specific about what needs to be done with it.
+There’s no prioritization, no due date, and nothing specific about what needs to be done with it.

 If it’s a task, make it a task.
 Schedule it.
 Be specific.
 Then do it.